intensive vs Standard Therapy

 What Is an EMDR Intensive?

-An EMDR intensive is a short-term, highly focused therapy format that allows you to make faster progress in a matter of days rather than spending months or years in weekly therapy.
-Instead of one-hour sessions once a week, an EMDR intensive provides several hours of treatment per day, usually six hours per day, for three to five consecutive days.
-This approach eliminates the start-and-stop cycle of weekly therapy and allows for deep, uninterrupted healing.
+An EMDR intensive is a short term, highly focused therapy format that offers extended sessions over a brief period of time.
+For some clients, this structure allows meaningful progress to occur in days that might otherwise take longer within a traditional weekly therapy format.
+Rather than one hour sessions once a week, an EMDR intensive provides several hours of treatment per day, typically six hours per day, for three to five consecutive days.

 The typical schedule is: